Cantera/cantera/doc/sphinx/compiling.rst

 Python Module
 -------------

-Cantera 2.1 introduces a new Python module implemented using Cython.
-This new module provides support for both Python 2.x and Python 3.x.
-It also features a redesigned API that simplifies many operations and aims to provide a more "Pythonic" interface to Cantera.

-Building the new Python module requires the Cython package for Python.
+The Cantera Python module is implemented using Cython, and as such building the Cantera Python module requires the Cython package for Python.

-The Cython module is compatible with the following Python versions: 2.6, 2.7, 3.1, 3.2, and 3.3.
+The Python module is compatible with the following Python versions: 2.6, 2.7, 3.1, 3.2, and 3.3.
 Support for Python 2.6 and Python 3.1 requires the ``scipy`` and ``unittest2`` packages to be installed as well (see :ref:`sec-dependencies`) to provide certain features that are included in the standard